kueckelheim/prompt-middleware/README.md

 - **Team Collaboration**: Standardize prompts across a team to maintain consistency in communication with AI tools.
 - **Faster workflow**: Refine prompts with a single command instead of rewriting.

+## Installation

+You can install the `prompt-middleware` extension directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/?itemName=kueckelheim.prompt-middleware)

 ## Requirements

 Your project should include these two files: